raphgm/mcpsecuritydemo/README.md

 # 🛡️ MCP Secure Greeter — Demo Project

-A simple, security-focused demo showing how to build and run a **Modular Command Protocol (MCP)** server and interact with it using the built-in MCP client.
+A simple, security-focused demo showing how to build and run a **Model Context Protocol (MCP)** server and interact with it using the built-in MCP client.
 This demo is designed for workshops, training sessions, and developer onboarding.

 ---